natenka/pyneng-book-en/docs/source/book/23_oop_special_methods/iterable_iterator.rst

 Very often it is sufficient for class to be an iterable object and not necessarily an iterator.
 If an object is iterable, it can be used in *for* loop, *map* functions, *filter*, *sorted*, *enumerate* and others.
 It is also generally easier to make an iterable object than an iterator.

-In order for Network class to create iterable objects, the class must have __iter__ (__next__ is not needed) and method must return iterator.
+In order for Network class to create iterable objects, class must have __iter__ (__next__ is not needed) and method must return iterator.
 Since in this case, Network iterates addresses that are in self.addresses list, the easiest option to return iterator is to return  ``iter(self.addresses)``:

 .. code:: python